rreknimajneb/mk_arcade_joystick_rpi/README.md

 UPDATE 0.1.1 : RPi B+ VERSION :

-The new Raspberry Pi B+ Revision brought us 9 more GPIOs, so we are now able to connect 2 joysticks and 12 buttons directly to GPIOs.
+The new Raspberry Pi B+ Revision brought us 9 more GPIOs, so we are now able to connect 2 joysticks and 12 (Ben updated to 16 buttons for 1 player) buttons directly to GPIOs.
 I updated the driver in order to support the 2 joysticks on GPIO configuration.

 ### Even More Joysticks ###